DangoSys/.github/profile/README.md

 ## Introduction

 Buckyball is an end-to-end architecture and algorithm framework designed for Domain-Specific Architectures (DSAs) and Domain-Specific Languages (DSLs).
-Our mission is to deliver a powerful, scalable, and high-performance next-generation neural network architecture.
+Our mission is to deliver a powerful, scalable, and high-performance next-generation ML infrastructure.

 ## Contact Us